madmachineio/mm-sdk/README.md

+Join our [community](https://discord.gg/zZ9bFHK) to chat : ) Any feedback is welcomed!

 # MM SDK

 The mm-sdk contains eveything you need to build a MadMachine project, either a library or an executable.